danilorises/Klir_Tech_Assessment/api-tests/README.md

 # API Tests

-This folder contains automated tests for the API to validate common non-compliant scenarios.
+This folder contains automated tests for the API to validate both positive and common non-compliant scenarios.

 ## Requirements

-- Python 3.x
+- Python 3.4 or later
 - `requests` library
 - `pytest` library
+- The **Water Customer App Backend App** set up and running on *http://localhost:3001*

 ## Setup